erwinluis/splitable_doc/README.md

 ### Client acknowledgement

-To ensure that you've received the callback, Split(able) checks the http response code for the callback made.
+To ensure that you've received the callback, split(able) checks the http response code for the callback made.
 If the response code is not `200` then split(able) will make another attempt to make the callback in increasing order of time.
-In total, Split(able) will make 25 attempts, and the distribution of those 25 attempts is given below.
+In total, split(able) will make 25 attempts, and the distribution of those 25 attempts is given below.

     1st attempt : less than a minute
     2nd attempt : less than a minute